This is an updated post

 The ultimate goal of an effective counsellor is to empower individuals to overcome their problems and take control of their lives.
 Witnessing the evolution of a patient and being part of their personal growth makes this career extremely rewarding and fulfilling.

-So, what makes a good counsellor?
+So, what makes a good Counsellor?
 And what are the skills and techniques required for counselling?
-If you want to become a successful mental health practitioner, you will need to cultivate the following effective counselling skills:
+If you want to become a successful mental health practitioner, you'll need to cultivate the following effective counselling skills:

 2. Communication skills

 Having excellent communication skills will be crucial to work as a counsellor.
 Ideally, you should already be an excellent communicator, and you will have the opportunity to hone your communication skills when studying your Diploma in Counselling.